-- (5) HOSPITAL: an installation used primarily for the inpatient medical or surgical care and treatment of sick and disabled persons. - (6) HOTEL: a building, or part of a building, or a group of buildings, containing rooms designed to provide transient lodging for compensation which may include the following services: bellboy service, room service, maid service, telephones, desk service, full-service restaurant, meeting and conference facilities with a joint capacity of at least the same number of people as there are rooms in the hotel.
-(Amended Ordinance 1220 2/26/87) (Amended Ordinance 1709 10/3/19) - (7) HOUSING FOR THE ELDERLY: an installation other than a hospital, hotel or nursing home which provides dwelling units for persons where at least one (1) occupant per unit shall be at least sixty-two (62) years of age at the time of occupancy with the exception that units occupied by the physically handicapped must have at least one (1) occupant fifty (50) years of age or older.
-Such housing shall include the following: - (a) non-skid bathtubs. - (b) electrical outlets at levels at least twenty-four (24") inches (60.96 centimeters) above the floor. - (c) grab bars around bathtubs and showers. - (d) lever type faucets and door handles. - (e) at least one (1) emergency signal in each unit which is audible and visible at a central location. - (f) all buildings over one (1) story shall contain an elevator for the tenants. - (8) IMPERVIOUS SURFACE: a surface that prevents the infiltration of water into the
+- (Amended Ordinance 1745 11/4/21) - (9) HOSPITAL: an installation used primarily for the inpatient medical or surgical care and treatment of sick and disabled persons. - (10) HOTEL: a building, or part of a building, or a group of buildings, containing rooms designed to provide transient lodging for compensation which may include the following services: bellboy service, room service, maid service, telephones, desk service, full-service restaurant, meeting and conference facilities with a joint capacity of at least the same number of people as there are rooms in the hotel.
+(Amended Ordinance 1220 2/26/87) (Amended Ordinance 1709 10/3/19) - (11) HOUSING FOR THE ELDERLY: an installation other than a hospital, hotel or nursing home which provides dwelling units for persons where at least one (1) occupant per unit shall be at least sixty-two (62) years of age at the time of occupancy with the exception that units occupied by the physically handicapped must have at least one (1) occupant fifty (50) years of age or older.
+Such housing shall include the following: - (a) non-skid bathtubs. - (b) electrical outlets at levels at least twenty-four (24") inches (60.96 centimeters) above the floor. - (c) grab bars around bathtubs and showers. - (d) lever type faucets and door handles. - (e) at least one (1) emergency signal in each unit which is audible and visible at a central location. - (f) all buildings over one (1) story shall contain an elevator for the tenants. - (12) IMPERVIOUS SURFACE: a surface that prevents the infiltration of water into the ground such as roofs, streets, sidewalks, driveways, and parking lots.
+(Amended Ordinance 1678 7/6/17) - (13) INDOOR RECREATION CENTER: An enclosed facility that houses recreational uses, including, but not limited to, arcade, archery, baseball, bowling alley, climbing, gymnasiums for basketball and volleyball, hockey, lacrosse, racquetball, soccer, squash, softball, tennis, and squash, which may or may not be operated for profit.
+(Amended Ordinance 1745 11/4/21) - (14) INDUSTRIAL PARK: a planned industrial development containing a minimum of four (4) or more buildings under single ownership characterized by architecturally similar building styles on landscaped sites and served only by one internal street, either private or public.
+(Amended Ordinance 1523 11/13/05)

-- ground such as roofs, streets, sidewalks, driveways, and parking lots.
-(Amended Ordinance 1678 7/6/17) - (10) INDUSTRIAL PARK: a planned industrial development containing a minimum of four (4) or more buildings under single ownership characterized by architecturally similar building styles on landscaped sites and served only by one internal street, either private or public.
-(Amended Ordinance 1523 11/13/05) - (11) INFILTRATION PRACTICE: a stormwater control measure or measures designed to allow stormwater to soak into the soil mantle.
-(Amended Ordinance 1678 7/6/17) - (12) JUNKYARD OR JUNK STORAGE: the outdoor standing or placement of waste or scrap materials including, but not limited to, scrap iron or other metals, cans, automobiles, machinery, paper, rubber, rags, tires, lumber, concrete products, building materials, or bottles.
+- (15) INFILTRATION PRACTICE: a stormwater control measure or measures designed to allow stormwater to soak into the soil mantle.
+(Amended Ordinance 1678 7/6/17) - (16) JUNKYARD OR JUNK STORAGE: the outdoor standing or placement of waste or scrap materials including, but not limited to, scrap iron or other metals, cans, automobiles, machinery, paper, rubber, rags, tires, lumber, concrete products, building materials, or bottles. - (17) KENNEL: a facility that provides overnight boarding for three (3) or more pets for no more than two (2) consecutive weeks.
+(Amended Ordinance 1745 11/4/21)